hope-ag/gamehub/README.md

-# ApplicantExercise
+# Applicant Exercise

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.1.
+This project was generated with [Angular CLI] Run `npm install` in the project directory to install all the project's dependancies.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` in the project folder and Navigate to `http://localhost:4200/` in your browser.
 The app will automatically reload if you change any of the source files.
+I've added Angular's HMR(Hot Module Replacement) parameter to the startup script, thats why starting with `npm start` is preferred over `ng serve` in the dev environment
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.